-You can add hatching to any object that forms a closed boundary, for example, a circle or rectangle.
+A hatch boundary can be defined by means of selecting any object, for example, a circle or rectangle.
 You can assign hatching to a single object or several objects at the same time.

 You can add hatching to an area enclosed by selected objects to form the hatch boundary.
-The hatch is formed in the enclosed area, not the objects themselves.
-After ZWCAD draws the hatch, the entire hatch is treated as a single object and it is either associative or independent of the hatch boundary objects.
+The hatch is formed within the enclosed area, not the objects themselves.
+Once a hatch is created, it will be treated as a single object.
+And the object being hatched changes along with the hatch boundary if the hatch you create is associative.